 What incentive is there for the activity creators?
 The same way that peer-reviewed scholarly articles are the base for performance evaluation of scholars, astroEDU will provide a new metric to assess the quality of the work developed by educators.
 The activities will also be given higher visibility with much wider distribution through the partner networks and the official seal of the IAU.

 Which license does astroEDU use?
 One of the main goals of the astroEDU is to promote the use of excellent activities worldwide.
-That is the reason why all the astroEDU activities will be licensed through the Creative Commons Attribution 4.0 Unported license.
+That is the reason why all the astroEDU activities will be licensed through the Creative Commons Attribution 4.0 International (CC BY 4.0).

 What about other languages?
 At the moment astroEDU is a prototype to test the infrastructure and procedures.
 We already accept activity submission in different languages, although the astroEDU on-line platform is only available in English for now.
 However, language support will follow as soon as astroEDU leaves the prototype phase.